-Twilight is a linear narrative, meaning that if you want the franchise to make sense, you need to watch all the films in chronological order.
+Twilight is a linear narrative, meaning that if you want the franchise to make sense, you need to watch all the romance movies in chronological order.
 One accidental cinematic slip can leave all potential ‘Twihards’ scratching their heads in confusion.
 With that in mind, The Digital Fix has made a guide detailing how to watch all five of the Twilight movies in order so you can enjoy this iconic supernatural saga hassle-free.
 Warning, minor spoilers ahead!

 How do I watch the Twilight movies in order?